arsam31/SAAC02-Notes/README.md

 permission assigned to that role.
 These credentials are passed through instance **meta-data**.

-EC2 and the secure token service ensure the credentials never expire.
+EC2 and the secure token service talks to each other continuously to ensure the credentials never expire.

+So the application inside the EC2 instance keep checking the meta data, it will never be in a position where it has expired credentials.

 Key facts